KrishnarajT/MITWPU-Coday/README.md

 # Time taken.
 It took us about 6 hours to code through, and it was a 24 hour competition.
 It was in java, and had a few testcases they wanted us to clear.

+# Output
+The file `product_list.csv` is the final output of the code.
+It contains all the information predicted and calculated.

 # Result
 TBD.